phreddie/project-mars/README.md

 # project-mars
-a portal of school system to centralise them
+An interconnected portal of school systems aimed on centralization of different learning patforms